EthanSuperior/startup/README.md

 Frontend calls service endpoints - I did this using the fetch function to get and post for the scores.

 ## DB deliverable
+For this deliverable I replaced my local JSON with the database.

+MongoDB Atlas database created - done!
+Endpoints for data - My my endpoints now process the data and send it to Mongo.
+Stores data in MongoDB - done!

+Log in will be done shortly with the next deliverable...

 ## Login deliverable